History of conservatism in the United States: McCarthyism: 1950–1954

 When anxiety over Communism in Korea and China reached a fever pitch, an otherwise obscure Senator, Joe McCarthy of Wisconsin, launched extremely high-visibility investigations into the alleged network of communist spies in the government.
 Irish Catholics (including Buckley and the Kennedy Family) were intensely anti-communist and supported McCarthy (a fellow Irish Catholic).
 Paterfamilias Joseph Kennedy (1888–1969), a leading conservative Democrat, was an ardent supporter of McCarthy, and got his son Robert F. Kennedy a job with McCarthy.
 McCarthy's careless tactics, however, allowed his opponents to effectively counterattack.
-McCarthy talked of "twenty years of treason" (i.e. since Roosevelt's election in 1932).
-In 1953, he started talking of "21 years of treason" and launched a major attack on the Army for promoting a communist dentist in the medical corps; this was too much for Eisenhower, who encouraged Republicans to censure McCarthy formally in 1954.
-The Senator's power collapsed overnight.
-Senator John F. Kennedy did not vote for censure.
+In 1953, McCarthy started talking of "21 years of treason" and launched a major attack on the Army for promoting a communist dentist in the medical corps.
+This was too much for Eisenhower, who encouraged Republicans to censure McCarthy formally in 1954.
+The senator's power collapsed overnight.
+Senator John F. Kennedy did not vote for his censure.

-Arthur Herman states that "McCarthy was always a more important figure to American liberals than to conservatives", because he defined the liberal target, and made liberals look like innocent victims.
-However, in recent years conservatives have not so much defended McCarthy's rough tactics as argued, chiefly based on espionage work done under the Venona project, that communist spies were really present in the government, and some of the Left at the time were indeed covering up those communist networks.
+Arthur Herman states that "McCarthy was always a more important figure to American liberals than to conservatives", because he targeted liberals, making them look like innocent victims.
+However, in recent years conservatives have defended McCarthy's rough tactics.
+Espionage work done under the Venona project showed that communist spies were really present in the government, and some of the Left at the time were indeed covering up those communist networks.
 The most notable recent conservative defense of McCarthy is M. Stanton Evans' 2007 book Blacklisted by History.